klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.getBlockTransactionCountByHash(blockHash [, callback])
 ```

-Return the number of transactions in a block matching the given block hash.
+Returns the number of transactions in a block matching the given block hash.

 **Parameters**